azist/azos/src/providers/Azos.IAM.Server/Data/readme.md

 system benefits, such as no need to check permissions manually on a client side etc.)*

 ## Groups
-Azos IAM server supports concepts of `Groups`.
+Azos IAM server supports `Groups` of accounts/child sub-groups.
 Any account can be a part of only one group at any single time.
-This is not a limitation, because groups organize accounts physically, whereas `Roles` provide mix-in rights on a ad-hoc basis.
+This is not a limitation, because groups organize accounts physically, whereas `Roles` provide mix-in rights on an ad-hoc basis.

 ## Roles
 Roles represents a named "kits" of access rights.
 The get mix-in to ACL by their IDs, as every Role has a unique mnemonic `ID`.
 You should not change `ID`s for roles as this would render all role links invalid with consequential rights loss on ACLs.

 ## Accounts
 `Account` entity represents a titled account in the system.
-This does not necessarily correspond with physical users.
+This does not necessarily correspond to physical users.
 Accounts may represent departments, user groups (such as a chat room), and other org units

 ## Logins